Desurabbits: Music style

 The group's songs exhibit an eclectic mix of influences, including death metal, J-pop, kawaii metal, jazz fusion, electronic dance music and digital hardcore.
-Bucho's trademark death metal growl, together with the complex structures, unconnected melodies and unexpected style changes found in some of the songs, do not easily fit the conventional idol song format, suggesting the group may be more "anti-idol" than "idol".
-The group have also recorded traditional ballad-style songs with piano accompaniment.
+Additionally, the group have recorded traditional ballad-style songs with piano accompaniment.

-A common motif in many of the group's songs is the use of the onomatopoeic gitaigo phrase "pyon pyon", to suggest the hopping sound that rabbits make.
+A common motif in many of the group's songs is the use of the onomatopoeic giseigo phrase "pyon pyon", to suggest the hopping sound that rabbits make.
 Their songs are also notable for including humorous dialogue between Bucho and the female members, usually with Bucho giving orders to the girls in the style of a military commander or the girls answering back at Bucho or making fun of him.
 In 7 Principles of the DEATHRABBITS Army (デスラビッツ軍の七ケ条) Yuzu remarks mid-song that "we can never understand anything Bucho says, so anyway...", and in The Season for Falling in Love (恋する季節) the girls decide part-way through the song that the lyrics are too depressing and they're going to change them to make the song happier and more positive.

-An overriding theme of the group's first two albums, which might technically be considered concept albums, describes a future alien invasion of earth.
+An overriding theme of the group's first two albums, which could be considered concept albums, describes a future alien invasion of earth.
 In Feelings of the Rabbit (うさぎのきもち) this theme is discussed in detail and the accompanying music video includes scenes where a UFO arrives on earth and starts attacking cities while the group look on in disbelief.
 The success (or otherwise) of this invasion is dependent on whether humans can put aside their differences to work together to fend off the alien threat.
 The "alien threat" concept can also be read as a wry commentary on the notoriously competitive J-pop idol scene, humorously referred to in earlier interviews with Bucho as the "idol warring states era" (アイドル戦国時代).
 In order for the group to survive and realise their dream of success, they must compete against the vast promotional budgets of the major talent agencies and record labels.
 In 7 Principles of the DEATHRABBITS Army (デスラビッツ軍の七ケ条) Bucho talks about a "fixed game", suggesting that the threat they are battling against has an unfair advantage.